Ghana Institute of Architects: Institutional history

 In 1963, approximately fifteen pioneer Ghanaian architects who had trained in the United Kingdom and the United States met to officially plan and formalise the architectural practice, education and accreditation through a professional institution, the Ghana Institute of Architects (GIA) as the successor to Gold Coast Society of Architects (GCSA), a social club for Gold Coast-based architects founded between July and August 1954 during the British colonial era.
-These architects included T. S. Clerk, D. K. Dawson, J. S. K. Frimpong, P. N. K., Turkson, J. Owusu-Addo, O. T. Agyeman, A. K. Amartey, E. K. Asuako, W. S. Asamoah, M. Adu-Donkor, K. G. Kyei, C. Togobo, V. Adegbite, M. Adu Bedu and E. Kingsley Osei.
+These architects included T. S. Clerk, D. K. Dawson, J. S. K. Frimpong, P. N. K., Turkson, J. Owusu-Addo, O. T. Agyeman, A. K. Amartey, E. K. Asuako, W. S. Asamoah, M. Adu-Donkor, K. G. Kyei, C. Togobo, V. Adegbite, M. Adu-Badu and E. Kingsley Osei.
 T. S. Clerk was appointed the sole architect at that meeting to draft the first constitution of the Institute.
 He subsequently submitted his proposals and the constitutional draft and its by-laws he authored were discussed, approved and adopted.

 The founding members of the erstwhile GCSA were mostly British expatriate architects who were employees of the colonial civil service and attached to the Public Works Department (P.W.D.).
 This group consisted of G. S. Knight (President), Arthur Lindsay (Honorary Secretary), B. A. W Trevallion, (Honorary Treasurer), Kenneth M. Scott (Hon.
 Public Relations Officer), E.W Williamson, A. Williamson, Max Garlach, G. C. Harris, A.K Sulton, M. R. Griffiths, K. Wood, H. J. Pine, G.P Smith and L.P Williams.
 The GCSA meetings were held at the International Club located on the Knutsford Avenue in Accra.
 Concurrently, a pre-independence indigenous architectural association, the Space Club was set up by other Western-trained Ghanaian professionals.
 This crop of early Ghanaian architects also doubled as external examiners and guest lecturers at the Department of Architecture at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi.
 In modern times, in addition to KNUST, GIA professionals are also involved with professional development programmes at the architecture school at Central University (Ghana).